stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 An alternative approach is *moderator* mode, where the manager supervises while stakeholders communicate directly with engineering team members.
 Everyone is encouraged to talk to everyone else directly.
 The manager takes part in these conversations as an observer or guide.
-Teammates can ask for the manager’s help, or the manager can join a particular group when they see that their help is needed.
+Teammates can ask for the manager's help, or the manager can join a particular group when they see that their help is needed.